digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

   instead of `by-package-id template IDs` in all their command submissions and queries.
   This allows:

-    - Ledger API server-side version selection the package preference for command submissions
+    - Ledger API server-side version selection of the package preference for command submissions.

-    - reading all versions of the templates in queries, even newer versions than the one the service was developed against
+    - reading all versions of the templates in queries, even newer versions than the one the component was developed against.

 - **handle missing optional fields**:
   Services reading from the Ledger API or Ledger API clients must be prepared to handle missing optional fields in records, including those in the initial package.
+  The TypeScript and Java codegens for reading Daml values do so by default.

 - **use exhaustive package preference**: on each command submission, the ``package_id_selection_preference`` is set ensuring that: